opf/openproject/docs/release-notes/14-6-0/README.md

 In response to valuable user feedback, OpenProject 14.6 brings important changes to progress reporting.
 We greatly appreciate the input from our Community, which helped shape these updates.
 Based on your feedback, the % Complete field is now manually editable again in work-based mode (like it has been in the versions before 14.0), removing the previous requirement to input Work or Remaining Work.
 This gives users more flexibility in tracking project progress.

 But we did not only revise the changes we made with 14.0, we also added new options to enhance progress tracking and make it most flexible for our users.
-This is why additionally, administrators now have new settings for progress calculation and % Complete hierarchy totals:
+This is why, additionally, administrators now have new settings for progress calculation and % Complete hierarchy totals:

 ![Screenshot of the new admin page for progress tracking with OpenProject 14.6](progress-tracking-admin-options.png)

-If you use our progress tracking, we advise reading [this detailed article about progress reporting with OpenProejct 14.6](https://www.openproject.org/blog/updates-to-progress-tracking-in-14-6-based-on-user-feedback/) from our product team.
+If you use our progress tracking, we advise reading [this detailed article about progress reporting with OpenProject 14.6](https://www.openproject.org/blog/updates-to-progress-tracking-in-14-6-based-on-user-feedback/) from our product team.

 ### Meetings: Receive an update notification with reload option

 If you have not used our Meetings module, you should consider starting it now.
-We updated dynamic meetings so that you know receive a notification whenever someone else made chagnes to the meeting you're looking at.
+We updated dynamic meetings so that you now receive a notification whenever someone else made changes to the meeting you're looking at.
 Click on the button included in the notification to reload the page.
 This is a particularly great improvement for teams who work simultaneously in meetings.

 ![Screenshot of the OpenProject meetings module, showing the notification: This page has been updated by someone else.
 Reload to view changes.](openproject-14-6-meetings-reload.png)